 There are great ways to get files transcribed much faster and for less money, putting deadlines within reach.
 Advances in speech-to-text technology mean that digital files can be transcribed in minutes instead of days, and for much less money.
 Digital AI transcription software like Trint transcribes files in less time than the original file, and with prices starting at USD$0.20 per minute, the cost is far lower than human transcription services.
 The first 30 minutes are free for new users.

-3. Additional responsibilities of a journalist: it’s a role with many hats
+3. Additional responsibilities of a journalist: a role with many hats

 The job title “journalist” encompasses far more than simply reporting on stories.
 “Journalist” is also synonymous with reporter, editor, writer, transcriber, copywriter, proofreader, publicist, public relations associate, social media manager, digital marketing specialist - the list goes on!
 Working in the field of journalism not only requires wearing a lot of hats, but also being able to switch between roles with great agility.